MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Disables a Configuration Manager filter rule for status messages.

 ### [Disable-CMTaskSequence](Disable-CMTaskSequence.md)
 This cmdlet is deprecated.
+Use the [Set-CMTaskSequence](Set-CMTaskSequence.md) cmdlet to disable a task sequence.

 ### [Disconnect-CMTrackedObject](Disconnect-CMTrackedObject.md)
-Disconnects a tracked object.
+Disconnects a tracked object

 ### [Enable-CMAlert](Enable-CMAlert.md)
 Enables Configuration Manager alerts.